Detailed Information on Lukla’s Flight

 Emergency Evacuation: You never know what can go amiss in the mountains.
 In severe cases, you may require emergency evacuation.
 So, choose an insurance policy that covers emergency evacuation by helicopter or ambulance.

-Trip Cancellation: Although this is not mandatory, choosing a policy that covers trip cancellation is a good idea.
+Trip Cancellation: Although this is not mandatory, it is a good idea to choose a policy that covers trip cancellation.

 Guide and Porter Information